 Don’t ignore mail

-Another useful habit to get into is to compose a standard reply for those emails you don’t have time for on the day and for those messages that require a detailed, well thought out reply.
+Another useful habit to get into is to compose a standard reply for those emails you don’t have time for on the day and for those messages that require a detailed, well-thought-out reply.
 A default response will show that you are receptive and do not intend to ignore the email.
-Structure it in a friendly manner, and don’t forget to personalise the message where possible.
+Structure it in a friendly manner, and don’t forget to personalize the message where possible.
 Giving an estimate as to when you will be able to reply in more detail is a good way to show your commitment to establishing solid working relationships with others.

 The first impression people get of your business and your work ethics may depend on the way you answer your emails, and there’s no better way of ensuring your services are viewed in a positive light than to be proactive and not ignore emails for long periods of time.

-Many email providers allow you to sort your correspondence and some even enable colour coding.
-Labelling the messages you receive according to subject or urgency is an easy way to stay on top of the game when your inbox seems to be flooding.
+Many email providers allow you to sort your correspondence and some even enable color-coding.
+Labeling the messages you receive according to subject or urgency is an easy way to stay on top of the game when your inbox seems to be flooding.

-If you’re particularly organised, you can choose to split your archive according to topic.
-Archives can be categorised by using separate labels such as sales, proposals, or networking, or even in two big groups to ensure your personal correspondence doesn’t mix with business emails.
+If you’re particularly organized, you can choose to split your archive according to the topic.
+Archives can be categorized by using separate labels such as sales, proposals, or networking, or even in two big groups to ensure your personal correspondence doesn’t mix with business emails.
 The “personal” versus “work” principle can also be applied to the rest of your inbox.

 Keep track of your contacts

-Keeping your address book in check is a great way to avoid confusion when sending email.
-Labelling your contacts based on where you met or what skills they have helps track them down at a later date when you require their services or you simply need to get in touch.
+Keeping your address book in check is a great way to avoid confusion when sending emails.
+Labeling your contacts based on where you met or what skills they have helps track them down at a later date when you require their services or you simply need to get in touch.